mui/material-ui/CONTRIBUTING.md

 There are various other checks done by Netlify to check the integrity of our docs.
 Click on _Details_ to find out more about them.

-#### Caveats

-##### Accessibility tree exclusion

-Our tests also explicitly document which parts of the queried element are included in the accessibility (a11y) tree and which are excluded.
-This check is fairly expensive which is why it is disabled when tests are run locally by default.
-The rationale being that in almost all cases including or excluding elements from a query-set depending on their a11y-tree membership makes no difference.
-The queries where this does make a difference explicitly include this check e.g. `getByRole('button', { hidden: false })` (see [byRole documentation](https://testing-library.com/docs/dom-testing-library/api-queries#byrole) for more information).
-To see if your test (`test:browser` or `test:unit`) behaves the same between CI and local environment, set the environment variable `CI` to `'true'`.

 ### Updating the component API documentation